1977 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of the 1977 Penny

-Other features of the 1977 Penny
+Other Features of the 1977 Penny

 The penny is a round coin 0.7480 inches (19 mm) in diameter and 0.0598 inches (1.52 mm) thick.
-It has a plain rim and weighs 0.353 ounces (3.11g).
+It has a plain edge and weighs 0.353 ounces (3.11 grams).

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)